introcompsys/spring2023/activities/build.md

 ## Summary Report

-This summary report will be added to the grading contract repo as a new file `build_report_title.md` where `title` is the (title or a shortened version) from the proposal.
+This summary report will be added to your kwl repo as a new file `build_report_title.md` where `title` is the (title or a shortened version) from the proposal.

 This summary report have the following sections.
 1. **Abstract** a one paragraph "abstract" type overview of what your project consists of.
 This should be written for a general audience, something that anyone who has taken up to 211 could understand.
 It should follow guidance of a scientific abstract.